TH3xACE/OFFPORT_KILLER/README.rst

 Steps
 --------------------------

-+ Step 1: Peform a manual port scanning (using nc, tcpdump or whatever)
++ Step 1: Peform a manual port scanning (using nc, tcpdump or whatever) or identify services running locally
 + Step 2: Create a file with format IP:PORT (where IP is the target IP address and PORT is a port identified).
 + Step 3: Run the tool with the file created using the argument -i